Habitat Islands for Native Plant Restoration

 Habitat island at Middle Run Valley Natural Area

 Starting in 2024, a set of 5 habitat islands were set up at Middle Run Valley Natural Area.
-The one near the main parking lot at the park has one line of fencing forming an outer circle, with the other forming an inner circle, separated 15’ from the outer circle.
+The island near the main parking lot has one line of fencing forming an outer circle, and the other forming an inner circle, separated 15’ from the outer circle.
 Using this technique, the entire 1/3 acre space inside the inner circle is protected from deer.